• Skip to primary navigation

 Dogs certainly think of themselves (as beings) in certain ways: “More food for me!”
 Or, “This pee smells like mine!”
 Or, “That dog is not me.”
 But the extent to which dogs conceive of themselves as having a self, or whether or not they can imagine an autobiography about their lives—well, it’s hard to say (and for most dog lovers, that’s just fine.)

-There are definite ways to help your dog understand when you’re talking to him, and to ensure that your dog responds to you when you need him to.
+There are definite ways to help your dog understand when you’re talking to them, and to ensure that your dog responds to you when you need them to.
 Here are some tips!

 You can read more about choosing the perfect dog name here.

-Begin with short, five-minute training sessions.
-Bring your puppy close and keep him on a lead so he can’t run off.
+1. Begin with short, five-minute training sessions.
+Bring your puppy close and keep them on a lead so they can’t run off.
 Have a bag of treats handy.

-Begin by saying your dog’s name, make eye contact, then say, “Yes!” and give him a treat.
+2. Begin by saying your dog’s name, make eye contact, then say, “Yes!” and give them a treat.

-Then add in his name again (try to say it always in the same tone, with the same ring to it) and when he makes eye contact, say, “Yes!” and give him a treat.
+4. Then add in their name again (try to say it always in the same tone, with the same ring to it) and when they makes eye contact, say, “Yes!” and give them a treat.

 Increase Distance and Continue Training